-(e) If the appeal mechanism is not followed or if the Subpostmaster is dissatisfied with the outcome of their appeal, he or she is able to raise any concerns with Post Office's senior management team.
+- (d) Following these discussions, Post Office can sometimes decide to terminate the Subpostmaster's contract in accordance with its terms.
+In such cases, the Subpostmaster is provided with the opportunity to seek further investigations into the disputed amount via an appeal mechanism (for example, see section 18 of the SPMC. - (e) If the appeal mechanism is not followed or if the Subpostmaster is dissatisfied with the outcome of their appeal, he or she may sometimes raise any concerns with Post Office's senior management team.